 If your dog keeps licking her privates after a spay surgery, it can be alarming and stressful to watch.
-This behavior could signal discomfort, irritation, or even a developing complication from the procedure.

-Dog Keeps Licking Privates After Spay — Why It Happens
+Dog Keeps Licking Privates After Spay: Why It Happens

 A dog that keeps licking after spay surgery is usually reacting to discomfort, irritation, or infection in the surgical area.
 Dogs may lick to soothe itchiness during healing, but excessive licking can slow recovery or introduce bacteria to the incision.